 A central feature of the LLL&RC is its expansive collection of educational materials.
 The collection spans thousands of video titles, books, maps, globes, periodicals and newspapers, language games, teaching ancillaries, realia, and professional development materials.
 This collection is the mainstay of the LLL&RC's role as a Campus Special Library.

 The materials are available to all instructional personnel in the Department of Classical & Modern Languages & Literatures, and may be withdrawn for use outside the facility.
 Reservations are always recommended.
 Instructional personnel may also place various items on reserve.
 Undergraduate students may withdraw many of the materials for use within the facility.

 Language instructional personnel (within CMLL) are free to browse the materials stacks, located in our main HelpDesk and Equipment Room areas.
-Our staff, particularly our Instructional Media Specialist, are available to answers questions about specific titles, or perhaps to recommend items for particular goals.
+Our staff are available to answers questions about specific titles, or perhaps to recommend items for particular goals.

 Items are checked-out through the HelpDesk, and customarily issued for 3-5 business days, but longer withdrawals are certainly available.
 Undergraduate students may review our printed catalog, and often receive specific instructions or suggestions from their instructors.

 The Language Laboratory prides itself on responsive collections development, and we are very glad to receive continuous input from all levels of language instructional personnel.
 We consider your sage input extremely valuable, and appreciate any suggestions.
 We have a protocol for requesting items and the subsequent acquisitions process (it's as simple as filling out a form, actually!).